john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 2. write population of each country to a CSV file
 3. return world total population

 > :warning: This is a silly little example meant to motivate a discussion of testing.
-NEVER scrape Wikipedia for data, they offer a simple, easy, complete download of any-and-all of their data [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download).
+NEVER scrape Wikipedia for data, they offer an easy, complete download of any-and-all of their data [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download).

 And, we can test this function with a simple test: